Fall Festival 2024 ~ Day 1

 Tantric Mahamudra See Mahamudra.

-Tathagata The Sanskrit for `A Being Gone Beyond’, which is another term for Buddha.
+Tathagata Sanskrit for `One Gone to Thatness’, which is another term for Buddha.

 Ten directions The four cardinal directions, the four intermediate directions, and the directions above and below.

 Tenets There are four schools of Buddhist tenets, which are four philosophical views taught by Buddha according to the inclinations and dispositions of disciples.
 They are the Vaibashika, Sautrantika, Chittamatra, and Madhyamika schools.
 The first two are Hinayana schools and the second two are Mahayana schools.
 They are studied in sequence, the lower tenets being the means by which the higher ones are understood.
+See also Philosophical tenets, schools of Buddhist.
 See Meaningful to Behold and Ocean of Nectar.

 Ten perfections The six perfections as well as the perfections of skilful means, prayer, force, and exalted awareness.
 See Ocean of Nectar.